Tiny and Annoying: What Does a Fruit Fly Look Like?

 Have you ever seen a fruit fly?
 If so, you know just how annoying they can be!
 These tiny pests can invade your home and cause all sorts of problems.
 But what do fruit flies look like?
 And where do they come from?
-In this blog post, we will answer these questions and provide some tips for getting rid of fruit flies.
-Stay tuned!

-Fruit flies are small, dark-colored flies that are often found near rotting fruit.
+Fruit flies are small, dark-coloured flies that are often found near rotting fruit.
 Despite their name, they are not attracted to just fruit – they will also feed on other decaying organic matter, such as garbage or manure.
 While they do not carry diseases, their presence can indicate the presence of other pests, such as ants or cockroaches.
 Fruit flies are also a nuisance because they are attracted to human food and can contaminate it with their faeces.
 To get rid of fruit flies, it is important to remove any sources of rotting organic matter from your home.
 You can also use traps or sprays to kill them.

 What do fruit flies look like?